-“Haptic is a modern, easy-to-wear brand, host to tactile elements and braille integration, inspired by the everyday minimalist.
-The idea came 3 years ago when I was in my first year of University and I was waiting for an opportunity to really explore the possibilities of this idea that I had,” Aaron explained, when we asked him about the design process for this self-initiated project which he completed in a week.
+When we asked him about the design process for this self-initiated project which he completed in a week, he continued, “The idea came 3 years ago when I was in my first year of University and I was waiting for an opportunity to really explore the possibilities of this idea that I had.”

 According to Aaron, quite many establishments these days (such as banks, hospitals, restaurants) don’t offer braille versions of their print materials.

 He explained, “The yellow dots are taken from the ‘a’ and ‘i’ of the word Haptic and are raised print, though not read as braille.”

 The striking pineapple yellow is a nice contrast to the concrete grey, both serve as the main brand colours for Haptic.

 “The business cards and physical/tactile aspects of the brand were host to a raised medium which allowed for a tactile, braille text,” Aaron added.

 Designed by Aaron Coltman at Coltman Design

 If you're looking to hire a designer, use CardDsgn's Designers directory to find and hire the world's best graphic design talent.